 - 1 cup chopped walnuts or pecans (optional)

-Preheat the oven to 350°F with a rack in the center.
-Grease three 1-pound loaf pans (8.5-by-4.25-by-2.75 inches) with olive oil or spray with cooking spray.
+- Preheat the oven to 350°F with a rack in the center.
+Grease three 1-pound loaf pans (8.5-by-4.25-by-2.75 inches) or 16 mini loaf pans with olive oil or spray with cooking spray.
 If you don’t have three pans, you can bake the bread in batches.

-Sift some flour into a small bowl.
-Measure out 3 1/3 cups of sifted flour by spooning the flour into a measuring cup and leveling off the top with a knife.
-Then sift the measured flour again together with the salt, nutmeg, cinnamon, cloves, and baking soda into the mixing bowl.
-Stir into the wet ingredients until just combined.
+- Sift the flour together with the salt, nutmeg, cinnamon, cloves, and baking soda into the mixing bowl.
+Stir dry ingredients into wet ingredients until just combined.
 Stir in nuts, if using.

 - Divide batter evenly among prepared pans, about three cups of batter (with nuts) per pan large loaf pan.